• Skip to content

 Story

-Frank Beardsley (Dennis Quaid) works for the US coastguard.
-He runs his family with the same military precision that he runs his ship.
+Frank Beardsley (Dennis Quaid) works for the US coastguard, and runs his family with the same military precision that he runs his ship.
 He has eight children who have moved many times throughout their lives.
-Helen North (Rene Russo) is a creative designer with 10 children – four biological and six adopted.
+Helen (Rene Russo) is a creative designer with ten children, four of her own and six who are adopted.
 She believes in free expression and runs her family accordingly.
+When Frank and Helen meet quite by chance at a restaurant, they pick up where they left off many years ago when they were high school sweethearts and decide to get married.

-Their children are less than impressed with their new brothers and sisters.
-When they all move in together, all-out war starts.
-Initially the children fight but then decide to unite against the common enemy - their parents.
-They try to break up the marriage so that things can go back to the way they were.
-But as all the children work together, they begin to care for and respect each other.
-Then it becomes a race against time to get their parents back together again.
+Their children are less than impressed to find that they have a whole new bunch of brothers and sisters but an all out war occurs when they all move in together.
+Initially the Beardsley and the North children fight continually but then decide to unite against the common enemy—their parents—and decide to break up the marriage so that things can go back to the way they were.
+However unexpectedly for all the children, as they work together they begin to care for and respect each other and then it becomes a race against time to get their parents back together again.

 Themes